georgemihoc/ToastFramework/README.md

     view.showToast(message: "This is a Black Text Toast.", toastColor: .gray, textColor: .black) }
 ```
-### Basic Toast with customizable background and text color
+### CTA Toast that presents a follow-up Toast on action
 ```swift
 func presentCTAToast() {
     view.showCTAToast(message: "This is a CTA Toast.", actionTitle: "Press here") { [weak self] in